AST SpaceMobile

-AST SpaceMobile is a publicly traded satellite designer and manufacturer based in Midland, Texas, United States.
+AST SpaceMobile, Inc. is a publicly traded satellite designer and manufacturer based in Midland, Texas, United States.
 The company is building the SpaceMobile satellite constellation, a space-based cellular broadband network that will allow existing, unmodified smartphones to connect to satellites in areas with coverage gaps.
-Its BlueWalker 3 prototype satellite is the largest commercial communications array in low Earth orbit after launch in 2022.
+Its BlueWalker 3 prototype and BlueBird commercial satellites are among the largest commercial communications arrays in low Earth orbit after their respective launches and unfoldings in 2022 and 2024.

 History

 AST SpaceMobile was founded in May 2017 by Abel Avellan as AST & Science LLC.
 Avellan remains the chairman and chief executive officer of the company.
 Originally from Venezuela, Avellan is a United States citizen who previously worked for Swedish telecommunications conglomerate Ericsson.
+In 1999, Avellan founded Emerging Markets Communications, a satellite-based communications services provider to maritime and other mobility markets, which was acquired in 2016 for US$550 million.

 AST & Science purchased a controlling interest in NanoAvionics, a Lithuanian satellite manufacturing company, on March 6, 2018.

-In March 2020, AST & Science LLC announced a round of investment, led by Vodafone and Rakuten, that raised $110 million for the company.
-Samsung Next, American Tower, and Cisneros also participated in that Series B investment.
+In March 2020, AST & Science LLC announced a Series B investment round, led by Vodafone and Rakuten, that raised $110 million for the company.
+Samsung Next, American Tower, and Cisneros also participated.

-New Providence's first SPAC announced in April 2021 that its shareholders had approved a proposal to form AST SpaceMobile in a business combination with AST & Science LLC..
+New Providence's first special-purpose acquisition company (SPAC) announced in April 2021 that its shareholders had approved a proposal to form AST SpaceMobile in a business combination with AST & Science LLC.
 AST SpaceMobile began to trade on the Nasdaq in the week after that announcement.
-New Providence had raised $462 million through IPO and PIPE proceeds to fully fund the development and first phase of its satellite constellation in the initial public offering.
+New Providence had raised $462 million through an initial public offering (IPO) and a private investment in public equity (PIPE) to fully fund the development and first phase of its satellite constellation.